Papsanly/TemplateRenderer/README.md

 python main.py [-h] template [context_values ...]
 ```

-`template` - Template to use.
-All templates available are listed in `config.py`
+All available templates are listed in `config.py`, as well as their context keys, which are the values to fill the

-`context_values` - Values to fill the template with.
-Listed for each template in `config.py`

-Output and chrome executable path also can be set in `config.py`.
+template with.
+Output and chrome executable path also can be set in there.